petergdoyle/kafka-streaming/README.md

 kafka-streaming
 ======
-**kafka-streaming** Build a streaming data pipeline with kafka and node.js and spring-xd
+**kafka-streaming** Build a streaming data pipeline with kafka and node.js

 ![Topology](ScreenShot.png)